As a new entrepreneur, choosing the right legal form for starting a business in Sweden is important to meet your future goals. Therefore, we

 You have to propose three possible names for your business and state the legal address of your company in the application form.
 Please note that it is not permitted to use a home address as a legal address for your business in Sweden.
 The foundation act must include all the shareholders and the size of their share in the company.

 Before starting a public limited company, you should contact a bank and notify them about starting a business and ask for an original proof certificate.
 Opening a bank account for minimum share capital payment is often the main obstacle when starting a business in Sweden.

 A public limited company must have at least three board members.
 If appointing three board members is not possible, then the minimum requirement is 1-2 board members and one substitute member.
-If none of the board members or substitute members live in Sweden or have a Swedish identity code, the company has to appoint a legal contact person in Sweden.
+If none of the board members or substitute members lives in Sweden or has a Swedish identity code, the company has to appoint a legal contact person in Sweden.
 See our contact person service here.

 The processing time of a public limited company in the business registry will be 5-10 working days, assuming that the minimum share capital amount has been transferred to the company’s bank account.

 The beneficial owner(s) must be appointed in four weeks after the company has been established.
 That can be done electronically, and it requires a state fee payment.

 A foreign company’s branch has to be registered in the business registry.
 We can also help you with branch registration.
 The foreign company owning the branch is fully responsible for the obligations and actions of the branch.
 It also has to appoint an executive director for the branch by sending a relevant application to the Swedish business registry.
 If the executive director doesn’t live in Sweden or doesn’t have a Swedish identification code, then a legal contact person must be appointed for the branch.

 Registering a Swedish branch will take 5-10 working days.
 The accounting has to be kept separately from the foreign company’s accounting, and it must follow the local accounting rules.